qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 # Security

-There are various ways to secure your own Qdrant instance.
+Please read this page carefully.
+Although there are various ways to secure your Qdrant instances, **they are unsecured by default**.

-By default no security measures are enabled for your own Qdrant instances and they are open to everyone.
-Read this page carefully on how to secure your instance for production use.
+You need to enable security measures before production use.
+Otherwise, they are completely open to anyone

 ## Authentication